Nisonin Temple 二尊院

-The name Nison-in, meaning “two revered images,” derives from the temple's two principal standing images, Shaka Nyorai on the right and Amitabha Tathagata on the left.
+The name Nisonin, meaning “two revered images,” derives from the temple's two principal standing images, Shaka Nyorai and Amitabha Tathagata.
 Both are designated as Important Cultural Assets of Japan.
-The statues have subtle differences such as the shape of their fingers, which are infused with religious meaning.
+The statues have subtle differences, such as the shape of their fingers, which are infused with religious meaning.

 The two images are here because Shaka Nyorai sends those who've died from this life to the afterlife, while Amitabha Tathagata welcomes them into the Pure Land (Buddhist heaven).